 The Academic Calendar, typically posted each summer, contains a list of key dates covering each trimester, intervening symposiums and forums, and recess periods/holidays.
-Although subject to change, this list contains dates that are useful for personal long range planning.
+Although subject to change, this list contains dates that are useful for personal long-range planning.
 Students are advised to consult faculty, the Dean of Students Office, and the Weekly Schedule before making final plans or financial commitments.
-The Academic Calendar can be found on Google calendars and on the NWC internet website: https://usnwc.edu/Academics-and-Programs/Academic-Resources/Academic-Calendars
+The Academic Calendar can be found on the NWC internet website: https://usnwc.edu/Academics-and-Programs/Academic-Resources/Academic-Calendars

-The Weekly Schedule is the most current and specific calendar and is on the NWC intranet under the Students tab and on the student's calendar on their personal devices.
+The Student Schedule is the most current and specific calendar and on the student's CNW or CNCS calendar on their personal devices.
 It includes the specific time, place, uniform/attire, lecture title, lecturer, security classification, and information appropriate to scheduled class and evening events.
+Students are responsible for monitoring the calendar for changes.